SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     purchaseOrderURL      = Purchase Order URL
     purchaseOrderSystem   = Purchase Order System Type
     ```
-     > In the reference example, the [*/db/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/db/i18n/i18n_de.properties) file with the German texts are available, too.
+     > In the reference example, the [*/db/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/db/i18n/i18n_de.properties) file with the German texts is available, too.
 You can take them over accordingly.

 ### Enhance the Service Model With the Remote Service

-1. To extend the SAP Cloud Application Programming Model service model by remote entities, open the file [*/srv/poetrySlamManagerService.cds*](../../../tree/main-multi-tenant/srv/poetrySlamManagerService.cds) with the service models.
+1. To extend the SAP Cloud Application Programming Model service model by remote entities, open the file [*/srv/poetryslam/poetrySlamService.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamService.cds) with the service models.

 2. Expose SAP Business One purchase order data throughout the SAP Cloud Application Programming Model service model for principal propagation:
     ```javascript
     // -------------------------------------------------------------------------------
-    // Extend service PoetrySlamManager by SAP Business One Purchase Orders
+    // Extend service PoetrySlamService by SAP Business One Purchase Orders

-    using {b1_sbs_v2 as RemoteB1} from './external/b1_sbs_v2';
+    using {b1_sbs_v2 as RemoteB1} from '../external/b1_sbs_v2';

-    extend service PoetrySlamManager with {
+    extend service PoetrySlamService with {
     entity B1PurchaseOrder                as
         projection on RemoteB1.PurchaseOrders {
-                key DocEntry     as DocEntry,
+        key DocEntry     as docEntry,
-                    DocNum       as DocNum,
+            DocNum       as docNum,
-                    DocType      as DocType,
+            DocType      as docType,
-                    DocDate      as DocDate,
+            DocDate      as docDate,
-                    DocDueDate   as DocDueDate,
+            DocDueDate   as docDueDate,
-                    CreationDate as CreationDate,
+            CreationDate as creationDate,
-                    CardCode     as CardCode,
+            CardCode     as cardCode,
-                    CardName     as CardName,
+            CardName     as cardName,
-                    DocTotal     as DocTotal,
+            DocTotal     as docTotal,
-                    DocCurrency  as DocCurrency
+            DocCurrency  as docCurrency
         }
     }
     ```

-2. Enhance the service model of the service *PoetrySlamManager* with an association to the remote purchase order in SAP Business One:
+2. Enhance the service model of the service *PoetrySlamService* with virtual elements to pass on the name of the ERP system from the destination to the UI, and the visualization of actions:
     ```javascript
     // Poetry Slams (draft enabled)
     @odata.draft.enabled
-    entity PoetrySlams as select from poetrySlamManagerModel.PoetrySlams
-        mixin {
-            // SAP Business One purchase orders: Mix-in of SAP Business One Purchase Order Data toB1PurchaseOrder : Association to RemoteB1.PurchaseOrders
-                                    on toB1PurchaseOrder.DocNum = $projection.purchaseOrderID;
-        }
-    ```

-3. Enhance the service model of the service *PoetrySlamManager* with virtual elements to pass on the name of the ERP system from the destination to the UI, and the visualization of actions:
-    ```javascript
-    // Poetry Slams (draft enabled)
-    @odata.draft.enabled
+    @Common.SemanticObject: 'poetryslams'
+    @Common.SemanticKey   : [ID]
     entity PoetrySlams                    as
         select from poetrySlamManagerModel.PoetrySlams
-        mixin {
-            // SAP Business One purchase orders: Mix-in of SAP Business One Purchase Order Data toB1PurchaseOrder : Association to RemoteB1.PurchaseOrders
-                                    on toB1PurchaseOrder.DocNum = $projection.purchaseOrderID;
-        }
         into {
             // Selects all fields of the PoetrySlams domain model, *,